Pinterest Pixel

 90 days from today

-Use the EDATE function to forecast a quarter ahead, allowing you to see financial outcomes or required actions on the horizon.
+You can use the EDATE function to add months to a particular date.
 For example, =EDATE(TODAY(),3) instantly provides the date exactly three months from today.

 90 days from today

-This function is a powerful tool for financial forecasting and planning, letting you stay proactive and prepared for the financial road ahead.
+This function is a great resource for financial forecasting and planning, letting you stay proactive and prepared for the financial road ahead.

-Keeping your projects on track is a piece of cake when you’re using Excel to monitor deadlines and milestones.
+Keeping your projects on track becomes really simple when you’re using Excel to track deadlines and milestones.
 With the 90-day calculator technique, set your key dates and use functions like =PROJECTSTART+90 to determine when a project phase should wrap up.

-Color-code these dates for visual tracking, or integrate them into a comprehensive Gantt chart within Excel for a full project overview.
-Adding this structure to your project timeline ensures every task is aligned with your project’s pace, and no deadline is met without preparation.
+Color-code these dates for conditional formatting, or use a Gantt chart within Excel for a full project overview.
+Adding this structure to your project timeline guarantees every task is aligned with your project’s pace, and no deadline is met without preparation.

 90 days from today in Excel